 Empowering customers to choose how they communicate

-As the functionality of mobile devices become increasingly sophisticated, customer conversations with businesses are spanning an ever-growing number of channels.
+As the functionality of mobile devices becomes increasingly sophisticated, customer conversations with businesses are spanning an ever-growing number of channels.

 What’s fundamentally empowering about mobile devices is that once users have received a communication on their device, they then can respond on their terms — continuing the conversation in the channel they prefer